gramuah/ipwt/README.md

   ./Download_Models.sh
   ```

-You can find the file `init.caffemodel` in `$PROJECT_ROOT/deeplab_NYU/NYUdepth/model/resnet`, we will use that model to initialize the weights of the segmentation network.
+You can find the file `init.caffemodel` in `$PROJECT_ROOT/deeplab_NYU/NYUdepth/model/resnet`.
+We will use that model to initialize the weights of the segmentation network.
 In `$PROJECT_ROOT/deeplab_NYU/NYUdepth/model/resnet/trained_model` you can find the final model used in our paper.

 4. Finally we will extract the images from the .mat file we have downloaded.
 Under `PROJECT_ROOT/NYU_depth_v2` just run `ObtainImages.m`.
 Also, to overcome memory limitations, we will split the images in two halves with overlap.
 We can do that by running `SplitWholeDataset.m`